 Grand Canal – Main Line

-The Main Line of the Grand Canal starts at Inchicore in south Dublin and passes through counties Kildare and Offaly, including towns such as Sallins, Robertstown, Tullamore, Ferbane before terminating in Shannon Harbour, where it meets the mighty River Shannon.
-The Grand Canal Way is open to walkers for the whole length of this stretch and is level and easy to walk.
-Some stretches have specialist paths for bikes including the excellent Dublin cycleway from the city to Lucan Bridge, which has lights and security along it.
-The Greenway in Kildare is going through the planning process in Feb 2019 and work is proceeding on completing the stretch through Offaly.
+The Main Line of the Grand Canal starts at Inchicore in south Dublin and passes through counties Kildare and Offaly, including towns such as Sallins, Robertstown, Tullamore and Pollough, before terminating in Shannon Harbour, where it meets the River Shannon.
+The rural sections of the Grand Canal Greenway are expected to be complete by Summer 2022, providing a way for cyclists and walkers to Shannon Harbour.
+Dublin cycleway from Inchicore to Lucan Bridge has lights and security along it.

 Grand Canal – Circular Line